OctopusDeploy/docs/docs/how-to/export-and-import-tentacle-certificates-without-a-profile.md

 A simple workaround is to generate a certificate on one machine (such as your workstation), export it to a file, and then import that certificate when provisioning Tentacles.

-## Generating and exporting a certificate
+## Generating and exporting a certificate {#ExportandimportTentaclecertificateswithoutaprofile-Generatingandexportingacertificate}

 First, [install the Tentacle agent](/docs/installation/installing-tentacles/index.md) on a computer, and run the following command: